Definitions

 About

-The character 钖 is a phono-semantic compound.
-Its left component, the metal radical 钅, indicates a connection to metal objects, while the right component, 昜, provides the phonetic value and a possible semantic nuance of brightness.
-Historically, it specifically denoted the metallic ornaments or bells attached to a horse's bridle or the front of a chariot.
-These served both as decoration and as an auditory signal during movement.
-Due to its reference to this specific piece of ancient equestrian equipment, the character's use is confined to classical literature, poetry on ancient warfare or travel, and historical texts detailing horse-drawn vehicle gear.
+钖 is a phono-semantic compound: the metal radical 钅 marks it as a metallic object, and the phonetic 昜 (yáng) gives the sound while possibly hinting at brightness or visibility.
+In ancient times, it referred to the metal ornaments or bells attached to a horse's bridle or the front of a chariot, serving as both decoration and an audible signal during movement.
+As a term for a specific piece of ancient equestrian equipment, it now appears only in classical literature, poetry about warfare or travel, and historical texts on horse-drawn vehicles.

 Etymology Hide